When Someone You Love Is Unhappy

 Often, however, the people we love behave as if they don’t want to feel better.
 They want to wallow, or are so debilitated by their suffering they can’t even get out of bed—like my patient’s brother.
 Sometimes the unhappiness of the ones we love is like a black hole, threatening to pull us into darkness ourselves.
 How can we orbit around such a strong negative force without being crushed by it?

 It’s extremely difficult, if not impossible, to disentangle our mood from a loved one’s mood without swinging too far in the other direction, becoming disinterested and emotionally cut off as a means of self-preservation.
 Living with an unhappy person is, in many ways, like living with someone who’s ill: the illness is theirs, but the experience belongs to the caregiver as well.
-Thinking of a loved one’s unhappiness as an illness brings to mind some points I made in an earlier post, The Caregiver’s Manifesto, that, in modified form, may apply:
+Thinking of a loved one’s unhappiness as an illness brings to mind the following points that may apply:

 - Give yourself space from them.
 When people are unhappy, being around them is difficult.
 In giving them space, you give yourself space as well.
 Don’t fall into the trap of thinking they need you around all the time to handle their unhappy feelings.